Acorna: The Unicorn Girl: Pedir

-Skimmer taxi driver who allied himself with Acorna and assists the Child Labour League to free the child slaves on Kezdet.
-He is recognised by Li to be a 'source of much local knowledge and gossip'.
+Skimmer taxi driver who allied himself with Acorna and assists the Child Labour League to free the child slaves on Kezdet, he is recognised by Li to be a 'source of much local knowledge and gossip'.
 He is the driver who transports Hafiz, on arriving in Celtelan on Kezdet, to the Li mansion.

 Rafik Harakamian

 One of Acorna's foster fathers, dark-haired and dark-eyed, Rafik is descended from Earth's Middle-Eastern people.
-His is tri-lingual, speaking Basic, Armenian and Arabic.
-Son of Hafik Harakamian's favourite sister.
-Rafik is the negotiator and usually does the 'logical setting out of facts' when a decision must be reached.
+He is tri-lingual, speaking Basic, Armenian and Arabic language.
+Son of Hafik Harakamian's favourite sister, Rafik is the negotiator and usually does the 'logical setting out of facts' when a decision must be reached.
 His character can be devious, but he is also an honourable man, when appropriate.

 Siru Teku

-Controller of a gang of bonded child labourers (effectively slaves) at the Anyag coal mine on Kezdet.
+Siru is a controller of a gang of bonded child labourers (effectively slaves) at the Anyag coal mine on Kezdet.
 Brutal, perverted and unscrupulous, he beats the children, starves them and apparently tales delight in their subjugation.
 He is a known associate of both Didi Badini and the Piper (pseudonym of Baron Commodore Manjari).